The Director: A Composable Behaviour System with Soft Transitions: Evaluation

 \subsection{Transitions}

-In humanoid robotics, transitions are a factor in preventing the robot from falling over and causing damage.
+In humanoid robotics, transitions are a factor in preventing the robot from causing damage to itself, others and the environment.
 The Director supports clean and safe transitions through conditionals on Providers to prevent them from running unless the system is in a particular state.
 Additionally, the Director includes functionality for soft transitions.
 Rather than immediately transitioning from one action to another, a Provider can handle the transition using the pushing functionality.
+These features facilitate high-priority safety modules critical for practical robotics.

 In the previous section, we used a scenario to explain the soft transition functionality with the `When' and `Causing' keywords.
 The Kick Provider's `When' condition required the system stability state to be equal to `standing'.
 A matching `Causing' Walk Provider satisfied this state by making the walk engine stop cleanly.
 When the Kick Provider tried to take control, it pushed the Walk Provider group to use the `Causing' Walk Provider.
 The Walk then stops cleanly before transitioning to the Kick Provider.